Ciaanh/XPChronicle/docs/CIRCULAR_V2_ONLOAD_ISSUE.md

     self:CreateRingSegments()

-    -- Call base OnLoad (will handle Refresh) if XPBarMixinBase_v2 and XPBarMixinBase_v2.OnLoad then
+    -- Call base OnLoad (will handle Refresh) if XPBarMixinBase and XPBarMixinBase.OnLoad then
-        XPBarMixinBase_v2.OnLoad(self)
+        XPBarMixinBase.OnLoad(self)
     end

     -- ❌ REMOVE THIS - let base OnLoad call Refresh